jpaquay/jpaquay.github.io/aboutme.md

 - I rock a great beard
 - I'm a handsome genius &#8482;
 - I'm extremely loyal to my family
+- I succeed the Completely Automated Public Turing test to tell Computers and Humans Apart

 ### What else do you need?